odubno/gauss-naive-bayes/README.md

 ```

 ### Train
-Putting the previous methods together to determine the prior for each class and the (mean, standard deviation) combination for each feature of each class.
+Putting the previous methods together to determine the prior probability for each class and the (mean, standard deviation) combination for each feature of each class.
 ```python
 class GaussNB:
     .